Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Authentication failed because the remote party has closed the transport stream.*
-This is caused because Windows tries to cache secure connections when client certificates are in use, but because Syslog-NG has not configured their OpenSSL “session id context”, OpenSSL gives this error when it tries to resume a previous session.
+This is caused because Windows tries to cache secure connections when client certificates are in use, but because Syslog-NG has not configured their OpenSSL "session id context", OpenSSL gives this error when it tries to resume a previous session.

 Secret Server will automatically reconnect and resend any missed messages, so these errors really should cause no impact.
-However if you would like, you can disable Window’s secure connection caching, by adding the [ClientCacheTime](https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings) setting set to 0 in the Registry, and then doing a reboot.
+However if you would like, you can disable Window's secure connection caching, by adding the [ClientCacheTime](https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings) setting set to 0 in the Registry, and then doing a reboot.
 This did not cause any significant performance impact in our internal testing, but your mileage may